January 7, 2021

 Please ensure you or your child make the teacher or the school principal aware of any concerns you may have so we can ensure learning is being provided in a way that meets your needs.

-Learning at home if a student can’t attend school Students must stay home if they are sick or have symptoms of COVID-19.
+Students must stay home if they are sick or have symptoms of COVID-19.
 If a student is unable to attend school, they will be provided their course work by their teacher as they normally would.

-If a student is away for an extended period of time, they will be provided their coursework and they will be supported in their learning through:
+If a student is away for an extended period of time, they will be provided their coursework and they will be supported in their learning electronically or manually if they have no internet.

-School supplies and sharing learning materials Sharing of school supplies and learning materials will be limited as much as possible.
-If shared, materials need to be cleaned and disinfected.
+Sharing of school supplies and learning materials will be limited as much as possible.
+If shared, materials will be cleaned and disinfected.

 Some classes may use some shared learning materials, such as toys, blocks and other materials for learning, but they will be cleaned and disinfected using soap and water or a disinfectant wipe.
 Students will be asked to wash or sanitize their hands before and after each use.

-Libraries and computer labs Our school library will remain accessible for students and staff and we will continue to allow books and other resources to be borrowed from the library.
+Our school library will remain accessible for students and staff and we will continue to allow books and other resources to be borrowed from the library.
+Students and staff will be required to wear a mask while in the library.

 Playground equipment is okay to use as long as hands are washed before and after going on the equipment.